mautic/developer-documentation-new/docs/design/labelling.rst

 Quick list
 ==========

-- **Add**: Incorporates an existing object into a new context, such as adding a contact to a Mautic segment.
+- **Add**: incorporates an existing object into a new context, such as adding a Contact to a Mautic segment.
-- **Apply**: Saves changes without closing the dialog, affecting future system behavior.
+- **Apply**: saves changes without closing the dialog, affecting future system behavior.
-- **Approve**: Indicates user agreement, typically moving to the next step in a business process.
+- **Approve**: indicates User agreement, typically moving to the next step in a business process.
-- **Back**: Returns the user to the previous step, such as in a setup wizard.
+- **Back**: returns the User to the previous step, such as in a setup wizard.
 Use instead of Previous.
-- **Browse**: Assists in selecting a file, often opening a secondary window for locating and selecting a directory or file.
+- **Browse**: assists in selecting a file, often opening a secondary window for locating and selecting a directory or file.
-- **Cancel**: Stops the current action and closes the dialog.
+- **Cancel**: stops the current action and closes the dialog.
-- **Clear**: Removes all fields or selections, often re-establishing default values for controls like radio buttons.
+- **Clear**: removes all fields or selections, often re-establishing default values for controls like radio buttons.
 Combine with the object when appropriate, such as Clear fields or Clear all.
-- **Close**: Closes the current page or window, like closing a secondary window with online help.
+- **Close**: closes the current page or window, like closing a secondary window with online help.
-- **Copy**: Creates new instances of selected objects in a specific destination.
+- **Copy**: creates new instances of selected objects in a specific destination.
 Combine with the object being copied or the destination, like Copy to clipboard.
-- **Create**: Makes a new object from scratch, such as creating a calendar event.
+- **Create**: makes a new object from scratch, such as creating a calendar event.
-- **Customize**: Allows a user to make desired changes.
+- **Customize**: allows a User to make desired changes.
-- **Delete**: Destroys an existing object, like deleting a file from a directory.
+- **Delete**: destroys an existing object, like deleting a file from a directory.
 Combine with the object when appropriate, such as Delete column.
-- **Docs**: Opens a separate window containing the landing page for product documentation.
+- **Docs**: opens a separate window containing the landing page for product documentation.
-- **Done**: Indicates the user has finished working in an environment and wants to return to the previous location.
+- **Done**: indicates the User has finished working in an environment and wants to return to the previous location.
-- **Download**: Transfers a file from a remote system to a local system.
+- **Download**: transfers a file from a remote system to a local system.
-- **Drop**: Use when referring to dropping a database table.
+- **Drop**: use when referring to dropping a database table.
-- **Edit**: Allows data or values to be changed.
+- **Edit**: allows data or values to be changed.
-- **Empty trash**: Permanently deletes all files or objects in a trash container.
+- **Empty trash**: permanently deletes all files or objects in a trash container.
-- **Export**: Saves data in a different format external to the system.
+- **Export**: saves data in a different format external to the system.
-- **Filter**: Shortens a list to objects matching the filter criteria.
+- **Filter**: shortens a list to objects matching the filter criteria.
-- **Find**: Moves the cursor to the next element matching specified criteria.
+- **Find**: moves the cursor to the next element matching specified criteria.
-- **Finish**: Indicates completion of a series of steps, such as in a wizard.
+- **Finish**: indicates completion of a series of steps, such as in a wizard.
-- **Get help**: Opens a search field for help information.
+- **Get help**: opens a search field for help information.
-- **Hide**: Removes an element that was previously shown.
+- **Hide**: removes an element that was previously shown.
-- **Import**: Transforms data or objects from an external source.
+- **Import**: transforms data or objects from an external source.
-- **Insert**: Adds an element at a particular position in an ordered view.
+- **Insert**: adds an element at a particular position in an ordered view.
-- **Learn more**: Opens additional, highly contextual information.
+- **Learn more**: opens additional, highly contextual information.
-- **Log in**: Enters a site or application, typically opening a form for credential entry.
+- **Log in**: enters a site or application, typically opening a form for credential entry.
-- **Log out**: Exits an application or site.
+- **Log out**: exits an application or site.
-- **Move**: Transfers an object from one container, such as a folder, activity, or page, to another.
+- **Move**: transfers an object from one container, such as a folder, activity, or page, to another.
-- **Move to trash**: Performs a soft delete by moving a file or object to an area where it can be permanently deleted or recovered later.
+- **Move to trash**: performs a soft delete by moving a file or object to an area where it can be permanently deleted or recovered later.
-- **OK**: Confirms an action or completes the current task.
+- **OK**: confirms an action or completes the current task.
 Use specific labels like Save or Close when available.
-- **Play**: Starts audio, video, or an animation.
+- **Play**: starts audio, video, or an animation.
+.. vale off
-- **Post**: Adds a new comment to a community or updates a status log.
+- **Post**: adds a new comment to a community or updates a status log.
+.. vale on
-- **Preview**: Displays how content will appear with formatting before publishing.
+- **Preview**: displays how content will appear with formatting before publishing.
-- **Save**: Saves modifications to a file or document without closing the window.
+- **Save**: saves modifications to a file or document without closing the window.
-- **Search**: Returns objects matching specified criteria within a defined set, such as a Mautic contact list.
+- **Search**: returns objects matching specified criteria within a defined set, such as a Mautic Contact list.
-- **Select**: Chooses data from a table.
+- **Select**: chooses data from a table.
-- **Send**: Transfers information to a recipient or destination.
+- **Send**: transfers information to a recipient or destination.
-- **Show**: Reveals previously hidden objects, like showing additional contact details in Mautic.
+- **Show**: reveals previously hidden objects, like showing additional Contact details in Mautic.
-- **Sign up**: Creates a user account or registers a user in a system.
+- **Sign up**: creates a User account or registers a User in a system.
-- **Sort**: Organizes a list or table column, useful for segmenting contacts in Mautic.
+- **Sort**: organizes a list or table column, useful for segmenting Contacts in Mautic.
-- **Start**: Deploys an app or service to its environment for use.
+- **Start**: deploys an app or service to its environment for use.
-- **Submit an idea**: Opens a window for submitting feedback or ideas, used as link text in support widgets.
+- **Submit an idea**: opens a window for submitting feedback or ideas, used as link text in support widgets.
-- **Top**: Returns to the top of the page.
+- **Top**: returns to the top of the page.
-- **Undo**: Reverts to the state before recent changes, applicable to data changes.
+- **Undo**: reverts to the state before recent changes, applicable to data changes.
-- **Update**: Applies settings from a dialog to an object, like updating contact preferences in Mautic.
+- **Update**: applies settings from a dialog to an object, like updatingContact preferences in Mautic.
-- **Upload**: Transfers a file from a local to a remote system
+- **Upload**: transfers a file from a local to a remote system